JensDeTaey/Native-apps-2-Windows-Groep-NL9/README.md

 # Native-apps-2-Windows-Groep-NL9
-Project for the course Native apps 2: Windows
+Project for the course Native apps 2: Windows of Hogeschool Gent